MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-add-an-existing-Scale-Out-File-Server-to-storage-in-VMM.md

 ms.assetid: d0b304e6-34d8-4316-a132-6cc6aec764d1
 ---
 # How to add an existing Scale-Out File Server to storage in VMM
-This topic describes how to add an existing Windows\-based Scale\-Out File Server to storage in Virtual Machine Manager \(VMM\).
-For information about how to use VMM to create the Scale\-Out File Server and add it at the same time, see the links at the end of this topic.
+This topic describes how to add an existing Windows-based Scale-Out File Server to storage in Virtual Machine Manager (VMM).
+For information about how to use VMM to create the Scale-Out File Server and add it at the same time, see the links at the end of this topic.

 When you add a file server, VMM automatically discovers all the shares that are currently present on the server.
-For information about the steps to take after adding the Scale\-Out File Server, see [Overview: configuring storage using Scale-Out File Servers in VMM](Overview--configuring-storage-using-Scale-Out-File-Servers-in-VMM.md).
+For information about the steps to take after adding the Scale-Out File Server, see [Overview: configuring storage using Scale-Out File Servers in VMM](Overview--configuring-storage-using-Scale-Out-File-Servers-in-VMM.md).

 **Account requirements** To complete this procedure, you must be a member of the Administrator user role or a member of the Delegated Administrator user role.

-You will need a Run As account with administrator permissions on the Scale\-Out File Server.
+You will need a Run As account with administrator permissions on the Scale-Out File Server.
 You can create the Run As account before or during the procedure in this topic.
 For more information, see [How to create a Run As account in VMM](How-to-create-a-Run-As-account-in-VMM.md).

-### To add a Scale\-Out File Server to storage in VMM
+### To add a Scale-Out File Server to storage in VMM

 1. Open the **Fabric** workspace.